 This is so expected.
 Basically today, the bride/groom can expect her/his say in what to put on for his/her wedding.
-Favour much?
-This is contrary to the times when the same ancestral bridal sari was used for multiple generations of brides of the family, or things of such calibre.
+Favor much?
+This is contrary to the times when the same ancestral bridal sari was used for multiple generations of brides of the family, or things of such caliber.
 Although the inclination still happens to be towards traditional wear, enter a certain fashion designer and you suddenly have everything, from embroidered lehengas to tuxedos.

 Planning – Wedding planners

 Our perception of planning a wedding has undergone a somewhat drastic transformation.
-The onus of organising it all is no more upon the bride’s family as if it was returning a favour.
+The onus of organizing it all is no more upon the bride’s family as if it was returning a favor.
 This also applies to the budget.
 Today, there is a fair balance and equivalence in terms of which side finances how much.
 Also, really smart professionals called wedding planners have entered the whole scene, and they’ll do you everything, right from preparing the guest list to figuring out the meals and getting in the decorations in place.

 Social Media – From everywhere to everywhere